 The trail cuts through pristine fynbos covered dunes leading to the coast.
 At the coast we take some time to observe a local Cape Fur Seal breeding colony, before hugging the shore towards the historical light house at Quoin Point.

 Next is a 4km long open beach section backed by a spectacular wind carved sandstone cliff, a great place to cool off and swim in summer.
 The shipwrecks of the Fynd & Swona (1947) can be seen at low tide here.

-The trail ends at the beautiful fishing boat launch site of Bufflesjagsbaai.
+We end the day at Bufflesjagsbaai.
 We can also see the Overberg’s largest Abalone farm next to the village which brings much needed employment to this quiet part of the world.
 This small fishing village has some colourful characters and it is well worth stopping to have a chat.

 Location: Bufflesjagsbaai – Pearly Beach.

 We start where we left off at Bufflesjagsbaai heading towards Pearly Beach reserve.
 At Plaatjieskraalbaai a very popular Kabeljou fishing spot, we walk through this areas version of Kolmanscop ghost town, an abandoned holiday resort buried in sand, due to the drifting dunes.
 A great photographic opportunity!

 We follow the seashore around its many granite boulder protected bays, past Bantamsklip the controversial proposed site for a nuclear power station, to the shipwreck site of Otori Maru (1984).
 Much of the wreck remains and at low tide it is easy to explore.